Back to all posts

 freeOverload(ntdll, pBaseAddress);

-Step 8: Performing Cleanup , using NtUnmapViewOfSection to un-map the mapped section and using NtFreeVirtualMemory to remove the acquired memory region inside of the process .
+Step 8: Perform cleanup.
+Use NtUnmapViewOfSection to unmap the mapped section, and use NtFreeVirtualMemory to remove the acquired memory region inside the process.

 IntPtr regionSize = IntPtr.Zero;